 It's not only cigarettes that people get hooked on.

 Also beware of vaping.
-Battery-operated

-and turn them into a vapor that's inhaled by the user.
+other harmful chemicals and turn them into a vapor that's inhaled by the user.

 Some people think that e-cigarettes are safer than regular cigarettes because they